Experiencing "KaBa Kamp" at Ontario's Historic Forks of the Credit Inn

 And that’s what KaBa Kamp is, in sum.
 It’s a chance to actively put your to-do list to the side and, for once, put yourself first.
 You’ll leave after the weekend, and swear you’d been there for weeks.
 With your shoulders relaxed, and a soft smile on your lips, you’ll leave, knowing much of what you learned won’t be left behind.

-They fill up fast, so you may want to take a peak at availability!
+They fill up fast, so you may want to take a peek at availability!
 Not surprisingly, they’ve got a 9.8 on Booking!
 A small note that any bookings made through the below search box will indeed give me a tiny commission, but those things help keep this little blog of mine running smoothly.

 I want to humbly thank York Durham Headwaters for hosting me as media.
 All opinions are my own.
 I also want to thank my good friend, Barry Best for his photography.
 Below, I’d love to know in the comments if you’ve stayed at the Forks of the Credit Inn before, or visited any of the sights in the article.
 For that matter, let me know what I should check out next in York Durham Headwaters an Ontario at large.
 As always, thanks for reading!